LOOSE-LIPS/loose-lips-2.0/src/routes/blog/yushhs-broken-beat-badness-1/index.md

 banner:
   - imported/yushhs-broken-beat-badness-1/image937.jpeg
 description: >-
-  Ahead of her set at Loose Lips&rsquo; 5th anniversary night in Bristol, we asked local donnie Yushh to share some of the lush, hater-hushing sonic badassery that characterises her sets.
-The Pressure Dome labelhead did not disappoint, sharing a slew of &lsquo;Broken beat badddnessss&rsquo; (yes we corrected the spelling, we&rsquo;re sorry.)
+  Ahead of her set at Loose Lips’ 5th anniversary night in Bristol, we asked local donnie Yushh to share some of the lush, hater-hushing sonic badassery that characterises her sets.
+The Pressure Dome labelhead did not disappoint, sharing a slew of ‘Broken beat badddnessss’ (yes we corrected the spelling, we’re sorry.)
 Enjoy!
-Tom Blip &amp; [...]Read More...
+Tom Blip & [...]Read More...
 published: true
 tags: feature
 featured: false